12Parker/12Parker.github.io/content/resume.md

 ### Full Stack Software Developer | Manulife Financial | _2018 - Present_

-- Created APIs, using TypeScript and GraphQL, to facilitate communication between microservices.
+- Created APIs, using TypeScript and GraphQL, to facilitate communication between micro-services.
 - Developed front-end webpages using React.js, JavaScript, and Apollo GraphQL.
 - Performed code reviews and participated in pair programming sessions.
 - Worked using Agile Scrum to achieve project goals.